[ Skip Main Nav ]

 In this program, early courses focus on accounting fundamentals, including how accounting applies to business strategy, management and ethics.
 When the required classes are completed, you’ll earn a certificate and seamlessly transition to coursework that will lead you to an associate degree.
 This allows you to leverage your certificate to pursue positions in your chosen field as you work toward your associate degree.

-Talk with an Enrollment Advisor to find out if the Associate of Arts concentration in Accounting Fundamentals (Certificate Track) is right for you.
+Talk with an Enrollment Representative to find out if the Associate of Arts concentration in Accounting Fundamentals (Certificate Track) is right for you.

 *Maryland residents completing this program will earn an Associate of Arts emphasis in Accounting Fundamentals.

 The Associate of Arts with a concentration in Accounting Fundamentals focuses on the role of accounting in business strategy, financial statements, cost information, economics, management, and ethical issues.
 Students will encounter real-world scenarios where they will use accounting information resources and systems, and present conclusions based on accounting and business data.
 Additionally, students will use ledgers, journals, and worksheets to complete formal, informal, and quantitative accounting tasks.